GothenburgBitFactory/timewarrior/README.md

 Add the optional parameter `-DCMAKE_INSTALL_PREFIX=/path/to/your/install/location` to the `cmake` command if you want to install Timewarrior at a location other than `/usr/local`.
 The `make install` command may not require `sudo` depending on your choice of install location.

-## Documentation

-There is extensive online documentation.
-You'll find all the details at [timewarrior.net/docs/](https://timewarrior.net/docs/).

-There you will find the documentation, downloads, news and more.

 ## Contributing

-Your contributions are especially welcome.
+Contributions are greatly appreciated.
-Whether it comes in the form of code patches, ideas, discussion, bug reports, encouragement or criticism, your input is needed.
+Whether in the form of code patches, ideas, discussion, bug reports, encouragement or criticism, we need you!

 For support options, take a look at [CONTRIBUTING.md](CONTRIBUTING.md) or visit [taskwarrior.org](https://taskwarrior.org/support).

-Visit [Github](https://github.com/GothenburgBitFactory/timewarrior) and participate in the future of Timewarrior.
+Visit [GitHub](https://github.com/GothenburgBitFactory/timewarrior) and participate in the future of Timewarrior.

 ## License